CharlesAracil/charlesaracil.github.io/_posts/en/2016-10-30-Diceware_passwords_dices.md

 This is why you should not try to build a random password yourself.

-*If you want more visuals on that phenomenon, check out [this video](https://www.youtube.com/watch?v=H2lJLXS3AYM), which illustrates it pretty well.*
+*If you want more visuals on that phenomenon, check out [this video](https://www.youtube.com/watch?v=H2lJLXS3AYM), which illustrates it pretty well.
+Besides, you'll find the source code for the graphics of this post [here](https://raw.githubusercontent.com/CharlesAracil/charlesaracil.github.io/master/assets/python/diceware.py).*

 # Build strong password with true randomness: use dices!